nikvoronin/LastWallpaper/README.md

 - __update_every__ - check pod updates every.
 - __update_timeout__ - timeout for updating all pods.
 - __toast_expire_in__ - toast message will disappear after this period of time.
+- __tray_icon__ - what will the tray icon look like:
+  - "replica" - a tiny replica of desktop image.
+  - "mosaic" - nine tiles with main accent colors of desktop image.
 - __active_pods__ - active pods list.
 Will updated in appear order.
 The first one with positive result become a wallpaper.
 - __bing__
     - __resolution__ - resolution of the picture: